 101 Top Employee Recognition Ideas

 Employee recognition is the act of showing staff appreciation for the good work they do.
 It can be a formal process, such as in a communication tool, or an informal process, a side conversation between a manager and an employee.
 Employee recognition can come in many forms and events, including employee service anniversaries or employee of the month.
-Gallup reports nearly two-thirds of employees have not received recognition in the past year.
+Recognize research finds 49% of people have left companies for not being recognized.
 Thus, anything a company can do will be well received.

 Contact us for a free demo